 If you want to stay somewhere in Amsterdam packed full of culture and cuisine De Pijp, as in may places in the city, has fantastic transport links and a range of affordable accommodation.

-Hotel Okura Amsterdam – Spread over 23 floors with four restaurants offering high-class dining, as well as a gym, spa, and pool, this high-rise hotel offers a real world of luxury and 5-star service.
-Some of those restaurants are actually Michelin starred.
-The entire hotel has been designed with a clean, Japanese aesthetic in mind.
-As you’d expect, there are fantastic city views from many of the well-designed rooms here.
+- Hotel Okura Amsterdam – Spread over 23 floors with four restaurants offering high-class dining, as well as a gym, spa, and pool, this high-rise hotel offers a real world of luxury and 5-star service.

-Sir Albert Hotel – With elegant interiors inspired by various art movements, the rooms at this 4-star hotel are decidedly cool.
-It’s a design-based boutique hotel set in a former diamond factory!
+- Sir Albert Hotel – This is a design-based boutique hotel set in a former diamond factory!
 In its library and study, guests can enjoy cozying up to the fire.
 Elsewhere, at its very own Asian Kitchen and Bar, guests can tuck into Japanese dishes.
-There’s a tram stop 300 meters away from the hotel’s front door, plus this hotel is very close to Museum Square and the Rijksmuseum.

 Jordaan